 - This principle is applied to study the relationship between inflation vs interest rate where when the interest rate is high, supply for money is less and hence inflation decrease which means supply is decreased whereas when the interest rate is decreased or low, supply of money will be more and as a result inflation increase that means that demand is increased.

 - In order to control high inflation, the central bank increases the interest rate.
-When interest rate increases, the cost of borrowing rises.
+When the interest rate increases, the cost of borrowing rises.
 This makes borrowing expensive.
 Hence, borrowing will decrease and the money supply will fall.
-A fall in money supply in the market will lead to a decrease in money with people to expense on goods and services.
-With the supply constant and the demand for goods and service will decrease which leads to falling of the price of goods and services.
+A fall in the money supply in the market will lead to a decrease in money with people to expense on goods and services.
+With the supply constant and the demand for goods and services will decrease which leads to falling of the price of goods and services.

 - In a low inflationary situation, the rate of interest reduces.
 A decrease in the rate of interest will make borrowing cheaper.
 Hence, borrowing will increase and the money supply will increase.
 With a rise in the money supply, people will have more money to spend on goods and services.
-So, demand for goods and services will increase and with supply remaining constant this leads to a rise in the price level and that is inflation.
+So, the demand for goods and services will increase and with supply remaining constant this leads to a rise in the price level and that is inflation.

-Hence, they are inversely related to each other and have its own impact.
+Hence, they are inversely related to each other and have their own impact.
 As describe above if an interest rate is high, then inflation and money circulation in a market will be low and if an interest rate is less, then money circulation will be high in a market and hence inflation will increase.

 Interest vs Inflation – Inverse Relationship?

-|Effect of Increase||If interest rate increase, inflation decreases||If inflation increase, interest rate decreases|
+|Effect of Increase||If the interest rate increase, inflation decreases||If inflation increase, interest rate decreases|

-|Money Circulations in market decreases||Money Circulations in market increases|
+|Money Circulations in the market decreases||Money Circulations in the market increases|

 |Borrowing became expensive||Borrowing became cheap|